Iran received a ceasefire plan from the US but Tehran dismisses idea of negotiating with Washington

 Iran’s death toll has surpassed 1,500, its Health Ministry has said.
 In Israel, 16 people have been killed.
 At least 13 U.S. military members have been killed, along with more than a dozen civilians in the occupied West Bank and Gulf Arab states.

 Madhani reported from Washington, Rising from Bangkok and Ahmed from Islamabad.
-Associated Press writer Samy Magdy in Cairo contributed to this report.
+Associated Press writers Samy Magdy in Cairo, Natalie Melzer in Tel Aviv, Israel and E. Eduardo Castillo in Beijing contributed to this report.